Asman Jah: Early life and ancestry

 Asman Jah was born as Mazharuddin Khan in 1839, although his exact date of birth is not recorded.
 His biological father Sultanuddin Khan was the third son of Fakhruddin Khan.
-After Sultanuddin's death, Asman Jah was adopted by his uncle Rafiuddin Khan Shams-ul-Umra III.
+After Sultanuddin's death, Asman Jah was adopted by his uncle Rafiuddin Khan Shams-ul-Umra II.
 Jah's maternal grandmother was Bashirunnisa Begum, a daughter of Nizam Nizam Ali Khan.

-Asman Jah was a member of the noble Paigah family which was hierarchically second to the Nizam of Hyderabad.
+He was a member of the noble Paigah family which was only second to the Nizam of Hyderabad.
 The members of the family were staunch Nizam loyalists.
-The family descends from the Second Rashidun caliph Umar Sufi saint Fariduddin Ganjshakar is also an ancestor of the family.
-One of Jah's ancestor Muhammad Abu’l Khair Khan was a mansabdar during Mughal emperor Aurangzeb's reign.
+The family descends from the Second Rashidun caliph Umar.
+Sufi saint Fariduddin Ganjshakar is also an ancestor of the family.
+One of Jah's ancestors Muhammad Abu’l Khair Khan was a mansabdar during Mughal emperor Aurangzeb's reign.
 Jah's cousin Viqar-ul-Umra also served as Prime Minister of Hyderabad.

 Political career

 In 1869, Asman Jah was appointed as Minister for Justice and served in that position until 1888.
 After the death of Sir Salar Jung I in 1883, Jah was made a member of the Council of Regency.
 He also went on to become the administrator of the Hyderabad State during the Nizam's visit to Kolkata during the same year.

 In 1887, Nizam Mahbub Ali Khan chose Jah to represent him at the Golden Jubilee celebration of Queen Victoria held at the Windsor Castle.
 After returning from England, he was appointed Prime Minister of the state.
 He was replaced by his cousin Viqar-ul-Umra in 1894.